The Layoff Lady

 Interview Prep: Questions

 Don't let the supposed informality of a phone call fool you.
 This is for reals an interview.
-You need to be ready to make a good impression and answer key questions.
-Here are the phone screen interview questions that you for sure need to be prepared to answer.
+You need to be ready to make a good impression.
+Here are the phone screen interview questions that you need to be ready to answer.
 Keep these in mind as you research the role, the company, and your interviewer.
 (We'll talk more about answering these questions well in a bit.)

 Here are the most common questions I have experienced on a phone screen: